chriscauley/hive.js/README.md

 # Hive.js

 This is intended to be a hive game engine, as well as assets and a react client.
-For now just clone and run normally.
+Demo site is running on chriscauley.github.io/hive.js/ or you can clone and run normally.

 ``` js
 git clone https://github.com/chriscauley/hive.js.git